fastify/fastify-autoload/README.md

 - `dir` (required) - Base directory containing plugins to be loaded

   Each script file within a directory is treated as a plugin unless the directory contains an index file (e.g. `index.js`).
-In that case only the index file will be loaded.
+In that case only the index file (and the potential sub-directories) will be loaded.

   The following script types are supported: